-A 2015 study in Germany also identified a connection between cell phone radiation and tumor growth.
+Animal studies contribute to these concerns.
+A 2015 study in Germany also identified a connection between cell phone radiation and tumor growth in mice.
 Researchers found that in comparison to a known cancer-causing agent, weak cell phone signals were more likely to promote tumor growth.
 Although this study was carried out in mice, it implies that cell phone radiation may negatively affect human health more than previously thought and that limits for cell phone radiation need to be lower.9

 Scientists in countries around the world have published their own results on other health problems that appear to be a result of increasing cell phone usage. the following health problems connected to cell phone radiation:

-- increases and decreases in production of specific proteins in human cells14
+- changes in production of specific proteins in human cells15

-- skin irritation, especially on the face (this is a condition known as electrohypersensitivity)18,19
+- skin irritation, especially on the face (this is a condition known as electrohypersensitivity)19,20

 - behavioral problems and increased chance of cancer tumor development in children.
 You can read more about this here.

 Meanwhile, cell phone companies continue to insist that the evidence shows that their cell phones are safe.
-Cell phone companies tend to draw conclusions based on the studies they funded themselves, and those studies have always found cell phones are safe.
+Cell phone companies tend to draw conclusions based on the studies they funded themselves, which have always found cell phones are safe.
 In addition, many of those studies were conducted years ago, when cell phone usage was much lower for the average person than it is today.

 CONTROVERSIES ON CELL PHONE RESEARCH RESULTS

 Underlying the controversy about cell phone radiation is the belief by most physicists that cell phone radiation could not possibly cause cancer.
-Although epidemiological research seems to suggest otherwise, that is undermined by other factors: cancer takes a very long time to develop, cell phone technology and frequency of usage has changed dramatically, and any link between cancer and cell phones could possibly be caused by unknown exposures or traits.
-Additionally, there is potential for biases and errors in the collection of data in these studies, which could result in inaccurate conclusions.
+Although epidemiological research seems to suggest otherwise, other factors make it difficult to measure the impact of cell phone use because cancer takes a very long time to develop, cell phone technology and frequency of usage has changed dramatically, and any link between cancer and cell phones could possibly be caused by unknown exposures or traits.
+However, the National Toxicology Program study found for the first time that cell phone radiation could, in fact, damage DNA.21 Additionally, there is potential for biases and errors in the collection of data in these studies, which could result in inaccurate conclusions.
 For example, many researchers questioned the Interphone study because they thought that risk was underestimated.
-Research is needed to determine the true effect of cell phones on different cancers.
+Research is needed to determine the true effect of cell phones on the development of different cancers.